 There is always a way to move around your expenses to avoid the high-interest charges, so why pay more in interest than principal when you don't have to?

 Budget Your Utilities

 If you are living from paycheck to paycheck and can't seem to get ahead, contact your utility companies to find out how you can lower your charges.

 There are Energy Assistance Programs that help lower-income households reduce the expense of their utility costs.
 They will consider your income, household size, other household expenses and provide a lower rate that you can afford.
 This is a great way to make your monthly expenses more manageable.

 Making a Case for Decluttering Your Finances with a Cash Advance

 Our finances can sometimes get away from us.
 Within just the past few months, we've navigated expensive holidays like Christmas, New Year's Eve, Valentine's Day, and St. Patty's Day.
 That is a lot of spending in a relatively short period of time!

 Because of this, many of us find ourselves in a financial hole that we struggle to pay off for the rest of the year, but it doesn't have to be this way.
 With just a few tips to organize your financial clutter, you can stay on top of your spending and get your finances back on track.

 Dedicate the time needed to stay ahead of the game.
 Don't wait until you are in a financial crisis to review your finances.
-If you find that you need a little extra cash to cover an expense before you are charged a late fee, then a quick cash advance may be just what you need to stay in the black.
+If you find that you need a little extra cash to cover an expense before you are charged a late fee, then a payday loan may be just what you need to stay in the black.